About Me

 Indigenous Me

-I am Indigenous from North America (U.S./Canada), Celtic, Norse, and of Germanic origin.
+I'm Indigenous from North America (U.S./Canada), Celtic, Norse, and of Germanic origin.
 My Indigenous heritage encompasses three tribes, Chippewa, Cree, and Metis, all of whom are represented within the Turtle Mountain Band of Chippewa community in North Dakota.
-I'm a certified artist with my tribe, Turtle Mountain.